hyperledger-labs/splice/apps/app/src/test/scala/com/daml/network/integration/tests/README.md

 If this doesn't match your test's logic: Consider wrapping checks in an `eventually`.
 If you want to retry a check on failures that are different from `TestFailedException`: Use `eventuallySucceeds`.

+## Ensure that test failures print helpful messages

+- Use `collection should have size(<expected-size>)`, as that prints the collection and its size on a failure instead of just printing `0 not equal to 1`, which is shown if you use `collection.size shouldBe <expected-size>`
+- Use `inside(complexStructure) { <assertions on fields/properties of complexStructure> }` to ensure `complexStructure` is
+  printed in addition to the assertion failure on any of the checks on the fields of that structure.

 ## Time-based tests

 For testing time-dependent functionality such as subscription payments or round automation,